jdc-cunningham/ml-clip-cam/DEVLOG.md

 Only way out is to turn it off/on again at this time till I write that fancy bit in

+3:00 PM

+Oh no supposed to be leaving now

+So close, can't seem to run these two things at the same time

 ---

 ### 03/18/2024